Carolinapalacios95/html-css-code-refactoring-project/README.md

-# HTML, CSS, and Git: Code Refactoring Project
+# HTML & CSS: Code Refactoring Project

 >## My Task

   **Refactoring** existing code (improving it without changing what it does) in order to meet a certain set of standards or to implement a new technology to practice common tasks for front-end and junior developers.
 For this particular assignment, I've refactored an existing site to make it more accessible as well as making the code itself easier to read.

-  I've also improved the codebase for long-term sustainability.
-For example, I've checked that all links are functioning correctly.
-I've also increased the efficiency of the CSS by consolidating the selectors and properties, organizing them to follow the semantic structure of the HTML elements, and including comments before certain elements or sections of the page where organizational changes were made.
+In addition, in order to increase efficiency and functionality, I've met html semantic standards and properly consolidated the CSS code.

 >## Code Style & Tech/Framework Used